How to create a Japandi kitchen: 10 simple ways to style this serene, on-trend look

 “We all have ‘stuff’, but to keep the Japandi style true, look to keep larger areas free and clean,” says Andy Briggs, interior designer at Optiplan Kitchens.

-“Japandi styles are easy to achieve in a kitchen, using larger cupboards and pantries to hide away any clutter, keep your worktops clear.”
+“Japandi styles are easy to achieve in a kitchen, using larger cupboards and pantries to hide away any clutter, and keep your worktops clear.”

-The true Japandi kitchen will also keep all appliances hidden, so if you’re having new kitchen cabinets installed, think about creating places to hide your microwave and fridge freezer.
 You can also go for an under-mounted sink – a kind of sunken sink if you will – to add to the spacious, minimal feel.
-And if you’re looking for how to make a small room look bigger, hidden storage is your friend, so it’s perfect for tiny kitchens.
+And if you’re looking to make a small kitchen look bigger, hidden storage is your friend, so it’s perfect for tiny kitchens.

 6. Time to declutter